pmarster/git-fundamentals/README.md

 Forking on github is same as cloning in the command line.

-peter marsters, homer becomes fat
+peter marsters: the one where homer becomes fat